Bupropion (Zyban) for Quitting Smoking

 - Skin problems or rashes.

 FDA warning.
 The U.S. Food and Drug Administration (FDA) warns that people who are taking bupropion (Zyban) and who experience any serious or unusual changes in mood or behavior or who feel like hurting themselves or someone else should stop taking the medicine and call a doctor right away.
+If you already have a mood or behavior problem, be sure to tell your doctor before you decide to use this medicine.

 Friends or family members who notice these changes in behavior in someone who is taking bupropion (Zyban) for smoking cessation should tell the person their concerns and advise him or her to stop taking the drug and call a doctor right away.